larryturner/diamondback/readme.md

 transforms.

-Diamondback was designed to complement Artificial Intelligence ( AI ) frameworks, by defining components which flexibly and efficiently analyze, filter, extract, and transform data into forms which are more useful in common applications including pattern recognition, feature extraction, and optimization.
+Diamondback was designed to complement Artificial Intelligence ( AI ) frameworks, by defining components which analyze, filter, extract, model, and transform data into forms which are useful in applications including pattern recognition, feature extraction, and optimization.

 Diamondback was also designed to provide utility in the context of classical signal processing solutions including communications, modeling, signal